🔍 공개 퀴즈 검색

 3. Increases force

-4. Increases stop time, reduces force on hand ✓
+4. More stop time, less force ✓

 Bending knees when landing from jump: